hydroflux/abstractor-ws/README.md

 - [ ] Test against as many document types as possible--documents don't appear to be consistent across different doc types
 - [ ] Initial open_search needs a delay or additional check--first reception number doesn't appear (likely will occur again)
 - [ ] Continuing above, the best case scenario may be to check the text field for the reception number & see if it matches the information attempted to be entered
+- [ ] Crocodile should probably be changed to alligator

 ### Iguana To Do